mehdinabegh/clean-code-persian/3_Functions/3_Functions.md

 statements within our function are all at the same level of abstraction.
 It is easy to see how Listing 3-1 violates this rule.
 There are concepts in there that are at a very high level of abstraction, such as getHtml() ; others that are at an intermediate level of abstraction, such
+as:
-as: String pagePathName = PathParser.render(pagePath) ; and still others that are remark- ably low level, such as: .append("\n") .
+String pagePathName = PathParser.render(pagePath) ;
+and still others that are remark-ably low level, such as: .append("\n") .
 Mixing levels of abstraction within a function is always confusing.
 Readers may not be able to tell whether a particular expression is an essential concept or a detail.
 Worse,like broken windows, once details are mixed with essential concepts, more and more details tend to accrete within the function.